Lens4MLLMs/LENS/README.md

 [//]: # (等待arxiv的发布)

    ```
+   @article{yao2025lens,
+  title={LENS: Multi-level Evaluation of Multimodal Reasoning with Large Language Models},
+  author={Yao, Ruilin and Zhang, Bo and Huang, Jirui and Long, Xinwei and Zhang, Yifang and Zou, Tianyu and Wu, Yufei and Su, Shichao and Xu, Yifan and Zeng, Wenxi and others},
+  journal={arXiv preprint arXiv:2505.15616},
+  year={2025}
+}
    ```

 ## 🤝 Contact
-If you have any questions, please drop us an email: lens4mllms@googlegroups.com
+If you have any questions, please drop us an email: lens4mllms@googlegroups.com or yaoruilin@whut.edu.cn

 ## 🚨 Ethical and Responsible Use

 Appropriate privacy protection has been applied to all facial images in the dataset.
+We are committed to ensuring that this project adheres to high standards of ethical research, data privacy protection, and copyright compliance.
+All data used in this project were collected from publicly accessible sources, with careful consideration given to the terms of service of the originating platforms.
+We made substantial efforts to avoid restricted, paywalled, or sensitive content, and we release only processed and research-oriented annotations when appropriate.

+This dataset and repository are intended strictly for non-commercial academic research purposes.
+Users are responsible for ensuring that their use complies with applicable laws, institutional policies, and platform terms.
+If any content in this repository is found to raise concerns related to privacy, copyright, or legal compliance, please contact us at yaoruilin@whut.edu.cn.
+We will promptly review the request and are willing to remove, modify, or withdraw any data or materials that may involve potential legal risks.

 ## 📊 Repository Traffic (Cumulative)